tbrowder/Raku-Advent/advent2022/tbrowder.md

 But back to the immediate situation: getting Markdown transformed to PDF.

-The first step is made possible through use of Anton Antonov's **Markdown::Grammar:ver<0.4.0>** module.
+The first step is made possible through use of *Anton Antonov*'s **Markdown::Grammar:ver<0.4.0>** module.
 The code for that is shown here:

 ```raku
 use Markdown::Grammar:ver<0.4.0>;